How to live in the moment this Christmas

 Ground yourself

 Even the most fervent fans of the festive season will admit that it can be a stressful time.
-Whether it’s all the travelling you’re doing, the fact you’re cooking a feast for 12 or that you’re having to juggle your relatives’ conflicting preferences for how high the heating should be, there are lots of moments which can trigger anxiety - and anger.
+Whether it’s all the travelling, cooking a feast for 12 or juggling your relatives’ conflicting preferences for how high the heating should be, there are lots of moments which can trigger anxiety and anger.

 If you feel yourself becoming frustrated or upset (which is totally normal!), ground yourself in whatever way works best.
 This might look like running your hands under cold water, going for a walk around the block, taking five minutes to do some deep breathing or writing down a worry to come back to later.
 Whatever helps you clear your mind, do it.